dhannn/auq-n/README.md

 - Explicit optimization strategies
 - More realistic performance modeling

-“Artificially harder” suggests these constraints are invented.
+"Artificially harder" suggests these constraints are invented.
 They’re not—they’re **observed and formalized**.

 ### Why would anyone use this?